unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Modifier:** A key that is held to change the behavior of a keyboard.
 For example, the "Shift" key allows access to upper-case characters on a US keyboard.
 Other modifier keys include but is not limited to: Ctrl, Alt, Option, Command and Caps Lock.

-**Physical keyboard** is a keyboard that has individual keys that are pressed.
+**Physical keyboard** is an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.

 **Transform:** A transform is an element that specifies a set of conversions from sequences of code points into one (or more) other code points.
 For example, in most latin keyboards hitting the "^" dead-key followed by the "e" key produces "ê".